Citizen Diplomacy Action Fund (CDAF) Small Grants Program

 Activities

-Teams of two or more U.S. government exchange alumni will collaborate to design and implement a project that applies the knowledge and skills gained on their exchange program to contribute to long lasting solutions, strengthen local U.S. communities, and spread American excellence to communities around the world.
+Teams of two or more U.S. Government exchange alumni will collaborate to design and implement a project that applies the knowledge and skills gained on their exchange program to contribute to long lasting solutions, strengthen local U.S. communities, and spread American excellence to communities around the world.

 Selected projects will be implemented over a six-month period.
 During the implementation period, teams will complete project management training coursework, designed to enhance project delivery and outcomes, and complete regular progress check-ins with IREX.
 Following the implementation period, teams will participate in the culminating Virtual Showcase to demonstrate the collective impact of all completed projects.